Menu

 About World Scorecard

 Until now, it has been challenging to gain a clear understanding of how a country is truly progressing.
-While Gross Domestic Product (GDP) is an important metric and is frequently cited by both the media and politicians, it alone does not adequately reflect the overall well-being of a nation and its citizens.
+While Gross Domestic Product (GDP) is an important performance indicator and is frequently cited by both the media and politicians, it alone does not adequately reflect the overall well-being of a nation and its citizens.

 With a transparent country progress scorecard accessible to over 8 billion people worldwide, we are all better informed and empowered to tackle the challenges we face in our respective countries.